-Results 1–10 of 18 for "Psychology Topic"X related to "APA’s next generation of leaders" Refine Your Search Refine Your Search TopicAging (2)Alzheimer's (2)Children (2)Ethics (2)Human rights (2) 12 more... [+] Law & psychology (2)Teens (2)Therapy (2)Autism (1)Disability (1)Emotional health (1)Intelligence (1)Natural disasters (1)Parenting (1)Sleep (1)Testing issues (1)Women & men (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 18 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.IntelligenceIntelligence refers to intellectual functioning.
+Results 1–10 of 18 for "Psychology Topic"X related to "APA’s next generation of leaders" Refine Your Search Refine Your Search TopicTherapy (4)Aging (2)Alzheimer's (2)Children (2)Ethics (2) 19 more... [+] Law & psychology (2)Parenting (2)Teens (2)Women & men (2)Anger (1)Autism (1)Disability (1)Education (1)Emotional health (1)Human rights (1)Intelligence (1)Learning & memory (1)Natural disasters (1)Obesity (1)Sleep (1)Sport & exercise (1)Testing issues (1)Trauma (1)Violence (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 18 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Psychologists, Helping People Improve Their LivesPsychological science is exploring how the mind works, evaluating how people learn and facilitating peak human performance to help people make smarter choices in their daily lives.
+Psychology Topic 2.IntelligenceIntelligence refers to intellectual functioning.
 IQ tests compare your performance with other people your age taking the same test, but they don't measure other kinds of intelligence, such as social intelligence, which is the expertise people bring to their interactions with others.Psychology Topic 3.Intimate Partner ViolenceThis brochure utilizes psychological research to highlight the psychological consequences of intimate partner violence, the forms of psychological aggression, how to screen/recognize signs of violence, as well as safety planning information.
 Psychology Topic 4.Psychologists, Helping Businesses and OrganizationsThe science of psychology is redefining what makes a successful workplace and helping to shape the technology that makes our lives easier.Psychology Topic 5.EthicsIn psychology, APA’s Ethical Principles of Psychologists and Code of Conduct lays out standards for psychologists and identifies behaviors that deserve punishment.
-Psychology Topic 3.Human RightsHuman rights are rights to which all human beings are inherently entitled.
-APA’s vision statement includes serving as an effective champion of the application of psychology to promote human rights.Psychology Topic (January 2011)4.Natural DisastersEven when you’re not hurt physically, disasters can take a serious emotional toll.
-Normal reactions include intense feelings; flashbacks; trouble concentrating; disrupted eating and sleeping; strained personal relationships; and headaches, nausea or chest pain.Psychology Topic 5.Answers to Your Questions about Psychology and Human RightsPage describes APA position on torture, human trafficking, human rights violations and rights for the mentally ill.Psychology Topic 6.Learning & MemoryLearning is the acquisition of skill or knowledge, while memory is the expression of what you’ve acquired.
+Psychology Topic 6.Human RightsHuman rights are rights to which all human beings are inherently entitled.
+APA’s vision statement includes serving as an effective champion of the application of psychology to promote human rights.Psychology Topic (January 2011)7.Natural DisastersEven when you’re not hurt physically, disasters can take a serious emotional toll.
+Normal reactions include intense feelings; flashbacks; trouble concentrating; disrupted eating and sleeping; strained personal relationships; and headaches, nausea or chest pain.Psychology Topic 8.Learning & MemoryLearning is the acquisition of skill or knowledge, while memory is the expression of what you’ve acquired.
 If you acquire the new skill or knowledge slowly and laboriously, that’s learning.
 If acquisition occurs instantly, that’s making a memory.Psychology Topic 9.TherapyTherapy is a treatment for psychological problems in which therapists and clients work together to understand problems and come up with plans for fixing them, generally by changing ineffective thoughts, emotions or behaviors.
-Psychology Topic 10.ParentingParents want to ensure children’s health and safety, prepare children for life as productive adults, and transmit cultural values.
-Links to tips on communicating with your kids, and more.Psychology Topic Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 12 for "Psychology Topic"X related to "APA’s next generation of leaders"
+Psychology Topic 10.Emotional HealthEmotional health can lead to success in work, relationships and health.
+Happy people are more likely to work toward goals, find the resources they need and attract others with their energy and optimism.Psychology Topic Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 18 for "Psychology Topic"X related to "APA’s next generation of leaders"